 It's with great pleasure to offer you our latest audio processor...Omnia-5EX!
-We are quite excited about this product and the possibilities that HD Radio and DRM offer.
-But first before anything more is said, I must share my gratitude.
+First and foremost, I must share my gratitude as well.
+This new addition, continues the evolution of Omnia processing.
 The worldwide acceptance of our product line has been quite humbling, to say the least.
-As I write this, our processors are now deployed by so many leading broadcasters throughout the world that when looking at the list, I am continually overwhelmed by the recognition that my (originally small) project to improve the sound of radio has gathered.
-So, it's to you I say...Thank You!
+As I write this, our processors are now deployed by so many leading broadcasters throughout the world that when looking at the list, I am overwhelmed by the recognition that my (originally small) project to improve the sound of radio has gathered.
+So, it's to you I say...
+Thank You!

 1986 seems like just a short time ago!
-It was that year, in the engineering shop at Z-100, (WHTZ-FM) New York City that our first product was born...The Vigilante FM Limiter.
-Now, 17 years later, along with an incredibly talented team of fellow broadcasters and engineers, we offer you a feature rich, and sonically powerful tool in Omnia-5EX!
+It was that year, in the engineering shop at Z-100, (WHTZ-FM) New York City that our first product was born...
+The Vigilante FM Limiter.
+Now, 16 years later, along with an incredibly talented team of fellow broadcasters and engineers, we offer you a feature rich, and sonically powerful tool in Omnia-5EX!
 This processor is not just Frank anymore.
 It's a complex effort from a tremendous team that has had only one goal in mind...to raise the bar, yet again, and present you with our best effort possible.